-If you have an equal amount of planets above and below the horizon then you are going to seek meaning from both your inner world and self fulfilment.
-You are going to be able to find a balance between your social circle and your immediate family and environment.
+If you have an equal amount of planets above and below the horizon then you are going to seek meaning from both your inner world and self-fulfillment.
+You are going to be able to find a balance between your social circle and your immediate family and the environment.

 Assignment 2: Get out your chart and count how many planets that you have on the left and the right side of the chart.

 Now, let’s draw a line vertically from the 4th house up to the 10th house of the chart.
 This divides the chart from east to west.
 Whereas, the northern and southern hemisphere represents our inner and outer world; the eastern and western hemisphere reflect the difference between you and me.
 The eastern side of the chart reflects you and your own experience and the western side reflects your relationships and their experiences.